-- All volunteers are given a copy of our Volunteer Charter which sets out what you can expect from the organisation and what it asks of you in return - Volunteering is an informal arrangement that can be ended at any time by either the volunteer or the Heritage Centre.
+- All volunteers are given a copy of our Volunteer Charter which sets out what you can expect from the organisation and what it asks of you in return. - Volunteering is an informal arrangement that can be ended at any time by either the volunteer or NHRM.